kyverno/website/content/en/docs/Writing policies/validate.md

 #### Global Anchor

-The global anchor, new in Kyverno 1.4.3, is a way to use a condition anywhere in a resource to base a decision.
+The global anchor is a way to use a condition anywhere in a resource to base a decision.
 If the condition enclosed in the global anchor is true, the rest of the rule must apply.
 If the condition enclosed in the global anchor is false, the rule is skipped.

 In this example, a container image coming from a registry called `corp.reg.com` is required to mount an imagePullSecret called `my-registry-secret`.